Updated: 9 September 2025

 Cognitive impact & awareness (what the science says)

-How muck does hypoglycaemia impairs cognition?
+How much does hypoglycaemia impair cognition?

-- Hypoglycaemia acutely reduces attention, processing speed and coordination; impairment can persist 30–45 minutes after glucose normalises → the basis of the 45-minute rule.
+coordination; impairment can persist 30–45 minutes after glucose normalises → the basis of the 45-minute rule.

 How much does hyperglycaemia impair performance?

-Alert values vs true hypoglycaemia?
+Alert values vs “true” hypoglycaemia?

 - International consensus: < 3.9 mmol/L (70 mg/dL) = Level 1 (alert); < 3.0 mmol/L (54 mg/dL) = clinically significant hypoglycaemia.
-(Use this language in education & forms.)
+Use this language in education and forms.

 How common is “below 4” in people without diabetes?